cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Course_R.md

 #### 4. Propose graphical representations of the data.
 Comment.

+Teacher: boxplots are an acceptable answer

 Having already generated histograms to observe the frequency of distribution within our variables, one could use boxplots to examine the spread of the data across variables and observe any possible correlation of spread between them.

 #### 5. Perform some simple univariate analyses (t-test, χ2 test of independence, ...) to identify possible relationships.

+DONT ATTEMPT, low chances of having it.

 ### Part 2: Birth weight